gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 ### Configure your Gatsby site - config.js

-The default configuration of your gatsby site is as follows
+The default: configuration of your gatsby site is as follows

 ```javascript
 const config = {